FactomProject/factom-docs/cli/includes/_factom cli.md

 ```shell
 factom-cli get ecblock [-RBPLDAHF] HEIGHT|KEYMR
 ```
-Get ecblock by Merkle root or by height
+Get ecblock by Key Merkle root or by height

 Optional output flags will display only specific information used for scripting **-A**	display only the Head Expansion Area